shurcooL/goexec/README.md

 goe
 ===

-A tool to execute Go functions.
+A command line tool to execute Go functions.
 The output is printed as comma separated goons to stdout.

 Installation
 ------------